U.S. Border Patrol Honorary Awards

 Help spread the word!

-Assistant Chief William V. Beaumet, Headquarters Border Patrol was originally assigned the awards/medals program and designed the medals and ribbons in collaboration with the U.S. Army’s Institute of Heraldry, Fort Belvior, Virginia.
-Beaumet transferred to the Border Patrol Academy in Glynco, GA as the Deputy Chief Patrol Agent, and the awards/medals program was assigned to Assistant Chief Randy Gallegos, Headquarters Border Patrol.
-Assistant Chief Gallegos continued with the procurement of the first medals.
-In June of 2002, the program was again reassigned to Assistant Chief Dan Harris.
+Assistant Chief William V. Beaumet, in collaboration with the U.S. Army's Institute of Heraldry, originally developed the awards program, including designing the medals and ribbons.
+Upon transferring to the Border Patrol Academy in Glynco, Georgia, the program was passed on to Assistant Chief Randy Gallegos, who continued the procurement of the initial medals.
+In June 2002, Assistant Chief Dan Harris took over the program.

-Assistant Chief William V. Beaumet, Headquarters Border Patrol was originally assigned the awards/medals program and designed the medals and ribbons in collaboration with the U.S. Army’s Institute of Heraldry, Fort Belvior, Virginia.
-Beaumet transferred to the Border Patrol Academy in Glynco, GA as the Deputy Chief Patrol Agent, and the awards/medals program was assigned to Assistant Chief Randy Gallegos, Headquarters Border Patrol.
-Assistant Chief Gallegos continued with the procurement of the first medals.
-In June of 2002, the program was again reassigned to Assistant Chief Dan Harris.
+Assistant Chief William V. Beaumet, in collaboration with the U.S. Army's Institute of Heraldry, originally developed the awards program, including designing the medals and ribbons.
+Upon transferring to the Border Patrol Academy in Glynco, Georgia, the program was passed on to Assistant Chief Randy Gallegos, who continued the procurement of the initial medals.
+In June 2002, Assistant Chief Dan Harris took over the program.

 See the files below for the early proposals: